Staging and Grading Cancer in Dogs

 Costs Associated with Staging and Grading Cancer in Dogs

-Cost of staging and grading varies depending on tumor type and where in the country the process is taking place.
+The cost of staging and grading varies depending on tumor type and where you live.

 • X-rays: $100-700 depending on how many images are taken and if a boarded radiologist is viewing them.
 A standard 3-view x-ray study with a review by a boarded radiologist is about $350.